Guggyco/guggy-docs/docs/index.md

 <br/>
 ### Previewing background GIF

-Call the `onType` method which receives a text and returns the background GIF. *(Currently Available in JS only)*
+Call the `onType` method which receives a text and returns the background GIF.

 Use this method to show the user a preview of the result as he is typing the text message.